encoredev/encore/docs/go/primitives/insert-test-data-db.md

 Not included in the above example is preventing adding duplicate data.
 This is straightforward to do by making the fixtures idempotent, or by tracking it with a database table.

-## Populating databases in Preview Environments
+## Populating databases in Encore Cloud's Preview Environments

-In some cases, it can be useful to populate new Preview Environments with test data to simplify testing.
+If you are using Encore Cloud's Preview Environment, it can sometimes be useful to populate new Preview Environments with test data to simplify testing.

-The best way to do this depends a bit on your use case, but a common way to do this is by using Encore's [webhooks](/docs/deploy/webhooks) functionality, which provides notifications for when a deployment is completed and includes information about the environment in question.
+The best way to do this depends a bit on your use case, but a common way to do this is by using Encore's [webhooks](/docs/platform/integrations/webhooks) functionality, which provides notifications for when a deployment is completed and includes information about the environment in question.